Akash1070/Akash1070/README.md

 - 👀 I’m interested in Petroleum Engineering
 - 🌱 I’m currently learning Data Scientist
 - 💞️ I’m looking to collaborate on Ideas
-- 📫 How to reach me
+- 📫 How to reach me - https://www.linkedin.com/in/akashkumar107/
-Gmail - 8093akash@gmail.com

 <!---
 Akash1070/Akash1070 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.